-Everyone loves movies with dogs in them.
-Dogs on screen have captured the hearts of kids and adults alike since “Lassy” and “Where the Red Fern Grows,” but the pups on screen are more than mere carefree pets — they’re working actors, just like their human counterparts.
+It's National Dog Day!
+So, why not explore the roles of dogs in cinema?
+After all, everyone loves movies with dogs in them.
+Dogs on screen have captured the hearts of kids and adults alike since “Lassie” and “Where the Red Fern Grows,” but the pups on screen are more than mere carefree pets — they’re working actors, just like their human counterparts.

-Jaclyn Mcclure, dog handler for the recently-released family movie, “Best Friend From Heaven,” recently spoke with Pure Flix Insider about the lovable star of the film, a mixed-breed dog named Stewart.
+Jaclyn Mcclure, dog handler for the family movie, “Best Friend From Heaven,” spoke with Pure Flix Insider a few years back about the lovable star of the film, a mixed-breed dog named Stewart.
 She said:

 I would drop Stewart off at the end of each night, and so I became pretty close with his owners, and we all knew he just loved coming to work.”